Malesche/elm-3d-playground-exploration/README.md

 yarn install
 ```

-Then, if you want to work on a game, type
+Then, to run a development server and see the result of your code in the browser while working on it, type
 ```bash
 yarn dev
 ```